Teahouse Treks

 Day 07: Acclimatization Day in Manang

-Activity Time: Approx. 2–4 hours light hike and exploration
+• Activity Time: approx. 2–4 hours light hiking and village exploration

 Day 08: Trek from Manang to Yak Kharka via Ghyanchang